When to See a Car Accident Doctor: Tips After Accident

 Additionally, seeing a medical professional can help prevent long-term complications.
 If they go untreated, soft tissue injuries may lead to chronic pain, restricted mobility, and other potential long-term health issues.4 By consulting with a doctor to receive medical treatment, you can minimize the risk of developing these complications.

 Another benefit of seeing a car accident doctor is documenting your injuries.
-If you visit an urgent care or ER care after a car accident, your doctor creates a medical record that documents your injuries and medical treatment.
-This documentation can be used as evidence in a personal injury claim if you decide to pursue compensation for your damages.
+If you visit urgent care or the ER after a car accident, your doctor creates a medical record that documents your injuries and treatment.
+Mighty's AI gathers and organizes these medical records in your case file automatically — fetching them directly from your providers if you don't have them — so your personal injury claim reflects every visit, diagnosis, and treatment.

 How to Find the Right Car Accident Doctor